jnozzi/cocoadev.com/markdown/ObjectiveCQuadEdgeDataStructure.md

 Hi all!

-I am working to implement in Objective C a class General/QuadEdge based on Guibas and Stolfi's data structure for a GIS spatial data class.
+I am working to implement in Objective C a class QuadEdge based on Guibas and Stolfi's data structure for a GIS spatial data class.
 I have some design questions.
 I hope some people can help me in figuring these out.

 I have found 3 implementations.
 Here are the abreiviated headers: